Joshua-Tewari/Zomato-Landing-Page-Clone/readme.md

-#This is my zomato landing page clone
+#This is my zomato landing page clone.
+Made using html and css

-#This the setup created here for my application